African Petroleum Producers Give Conditions for Foreign Participation in Proposed Energy Bank

 “We want to banish the mind-set that our people are too poor to buy energy.
 So we have to look for those with the purchasing power to buy our energy.

-Revealing that the organisation will soon launch the AEB, he pointed out that already, the organisation was partnering with the Afrexim bank to establish the financial institution.
+Revealing that the organisation would soon launch the AEB, he pointed out that already, the organisation was partnering the Afreximbank to establish the financial institution.

 He further posited that there were indications that international oil companies would do away with the continent’s oil and gas as soon as they find alternatives to Africa’s resources